 Get to know: how and when to use FAST Reveal

-Before FAST Reveal, when both sounds were playing and you couldn't tell which one was better, making one sound louder didn’t solve the problem.
+Before FAST Reveal, when both sounds were playing and you couldn't tell which one was better, making a sound louder than the other didn’t solve the problem.
 Increasing one sound would alter the whole mix and make the job harder when volumes are skewed and particular elements aren't playing together.
 Volume automation was the solution previously, but it's fiddly and takes time, taking you out of the creative flow.
 Having FAST Reveal saves you a lot of time and avoids the need to fine-tune volume automation across an entire track.

-Q: What do clashing low and high frequencies sound like, in which situations are you likely to spot them?
+Q: What do clashing low and high frequencies sound like, and in which situations are you likely to spot them?

 It can be hard to spot clashes, especially if you’re starting out with music production.
-FAST Reveal highlights things visually, it analyses for you when you can't hear it yourself.
+FAST Reveal highlights things visually, it analyses for you when you can't hear them yourself.
 If your ears are struggling to identify audio problems or the room you’re in means you’re missing the competing instruments in your mix, seeing them with your eyes helps massively.

 Q: What happens when you don't have FAST Reveal on?

 A: As we’ve touched upon, different rooms and spaces will highlight clashes, as every space is unique.
 Bass instruments blur into one, and you can’t distinguish between the separate parts, especially with the kick drum and a bass synth or bass guitar.
 In one space your mix might sound okay but in another, it might have no clarity between parts sharing the same frequency range.
 Using FAST Reveal means your mix will sound clear anywhere.

 Q: A common term that’s used in music production can be linked to FAST Reveal — so what is a ‘bus’?